maestro-performance/maestro-java/extra/kubernetes/README.md

 Deploy worker
 ----

-The worker connects to the maestro broker through the service.
+The worker connects to the maestro broker through the broker service.

 To deploy the worker: